biojava/biojava.github.io/_wikis/BioJava:CookBook:Interfaces:Alignments.md

 ` `
 ` //Instantiate the BioJava GUI elements`

-` //TranslatedSequencePanel `
+` //TranslatedSequencePanel to hold the renderers `
 ` TranslatedSequencePanel tsp = new TranslatedSequencePanel();`
 ` //AlignmentRenderer to hold each sequence`
 ` AlignmentRenderer render1, render2, render3;`
-` //MultiLinRenderer to allow display of multiple tracks in the TranslatedSequencePanel`
+` //MultiLineRenderer to allow display of multiple tracks in the TranslatedSequencePanel`
 ` MultiLineRenderer multi = new MultiLineRenderer();`
-` //SymbolSequenceRenderer to handle display of the sequence symbols`
+` //SymbolSequenceRenderer to handle display of the sequence symbols - only one instance is needed`
 ` SymbolSequenceRenderer symbol = new SymbolSequenceRenderer();`
 ` //RulerRenderer to display sequence coordinates`
 ` RulerRenderer ruler = new RulerRenderer();`